 - Utilize their own mindfulness meditation practice, emphasizing both formal meditative practices and mindfulness as a mode of being in daily life

 - Demonstrate the clinical skills and perspectives necessary to facilitate MBCT groups

-This 5-day intensive workshop is intended for mental health professionals wishing to expand their practice to include MBCT and mindfulness-related practices.
+The training is intended for mental health professionals wishing to expand their practice to include MBCT and mindfulness-related practices.
 Those in attendance should be either licensed clinicians in a mental health field, clinicians-in-training, or interested professionals who do not intend to deliver the intervention directly but have other professional interests in the topic (i.e. researchers, administrators, etc.).
 All participants should have at least a modest regular meditation practice and an established practice is preferred.

 It is our experience that successful delivery of MBCT requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this MBCT training.

 - Advanced degree in mental health-related field (e.g., psychology, social work or counseling)

 - Prior training in Vipassana or Insight Meditation and a personal commitment to and established daily meditation practice